godaddy/node-flipr/README.md

     * [includes](#includes)
     * [includesListAny](#includesListAny)
     * [includesListAll](#includesListAll)
-* **input** - `string`, `function` - A string is the [object-path](https://github.com/mariocasciaro/object-path#usage) of the value to use in the rule.
+* **input** - `string`, `function` - The input that is provided to the `getValue` and `getConfig` methods is typically something like a user or request context.
+The `input` property in the rule is the logic to extract data from the provided input that will be used to compare to the values in the config.
+A string is the [object-path](https://github.com/mariocasciaro/object-path#usage) of the value to use in the rule.
 A function accepts the input and returns the value to use in the rule.
 If you decide to use a function for a rule's input property, be aware that that function should be as safe as possible.
 If an exception is thrown by the input function, that rule will be silently skipped.
 * **property** - `string` - The name of the rule property used in the configuration.

 ### Percent